Doris Day Exudes Confidence, Heckles an Umpire, Wants to Be a Housewife, Talks to Me on the Phone, & Can Literally Do it All.

 “Of all the stars and principals I’ve ever danced with, I think she was one of the most gifted…She could do anything.
 When you showed her something, she would immediately perform it…She would take it and go with it, and that’s a truly great talent…with Doris, if she couldn’t take a step I gave her and make something out if it—or make it her own—then it was the step’s fault, because she had perfect rhythm.
 She was one of the great talents.”

 When it came to dance, Doris Day could complete with the best of them.
-If Doris hadn’t been a world-class talent in so many areas, I’m convinced she could have become one of the screen’s finest dancers.
+If Doris hadn’t been a world-class talent in so many areas, she could have become one of the screen’s finest dancers.

-But there was also a physical setback to young Doris Day’s future dance career.
+There was also a physical setback to young Doris Day’s future dance career.
 One so devastating, it’s a miracle she ever danced, let alone walked, again.

 A Tragic Accident